psibi/emacs-py-import-check/README.md

 ### Installation

-I have distributed it through [Marmalade] (http://marmalade-repo.org) but incase you want to install it manually, just use the py-import-check.el file.
+I have distributed it through [Melpa] (http://melpa.milkbox.net/) and [Marmalade] (http://marmalade-repo.org) but incase you want to install it manually, just use the py-import-check.el file.

+Also note that you have to install the importchecker program for using this.
+This can be done simply by issuing this command:

+    sudo pip install importchecker

 ### Usage